Sage-Bionetworks/schematic/DOCUMENTATION.md

 The Data Coordinating Center (DCC) dataset ingress process consists of three main stages

-1. __Dataset transfer__: depending on dataset size, this step may take anywhere from a few minutes up to multiple hours.
+1. __Dataset transfer to DCC__: depending on dataset size, this step may take anywhere from a few minutes up to multiple hours.

 2. __Metadata upload__: depending on amount and diversity of dataset files, this step could take from 10 minutes to a couple of hours.